idirlab/freebases/README.md

     - Example
       - >/m/010h8tp2, /comedy/comedy_group/members, 47178867
     - Explanation
-      - The object with MID "/m/010h8tp2" in Freebase is a property(relation/edge), it has label "/comedy/comedy_group/members" and has id "47178867" in our dataset.
+      - The object with MID "/m/010h8tp2" in Freebase is a property(relation/edge), it has the label "/comedy/comedy_group/members" and has id "47178867" in our dataset.
-  - *uri_original2simplified* and *uri_simplified2original*: The mapping between original URI and simplified URI and the mapping between simplified URI and original URI repectively.
+  - *uri_original2simplified* and *uri_simplified2original*: The mapping between the original URI and simplified URI and the mapping between simplified URI and original URI respectively.
     - Example
       - *uri_original2simplified*
         - >"<http://rdf.freebase.com/ns/type.property.unique>": "/type/property/unique"